tldr-pages/tldr/pages/linux/fdisk.md

 - Example description:

 `fdisk -l /dev/sda`
-- List  the  partition  tables for the sda disk and then exit.The part of example output can be seen below.
-The size can ben seen from blocks and the system type is GPT.
+- List  the  partition  tables for the sda disk and then exit.
-Device Boot      Start         End      Blocks   Id  System /dev/sda1               1      218473  1754879999+  ee  GPT

 - Example description: